ViktorHaag/eagle-pass/_sources/regions/pinetop.rst

 Eagle Pass, but in practical terms, most matters are handled by a council of the senior professionals in the village.

-**0421**. *Black Charles and his gang* -- A gang of brigands, lead by the thuggish Black Charles, have a camp in the hills here.
+**0421**. *Black Charles and his gang* -- A gang of :dnd-npc:`brigands
+<Bandit>`, lead by the thuggish :dnd-npc:`Black Charles <Bandit-Captain>`, have
+a camp in the hills here.
 They frequently descend upon traffic on the road to their north and west, and anyone travelling on the road who cares to listen can be warned of their presence by the folk in Pine-top.
+The :dnd-npc:`brigands
-The brigands often patrol the woods around their camp in small groups, hunting for food, along with several :dnd-creature:`mastiffs
+<Bandit>` often patrol the woods around their camp in small groups, hunting for
-<Mastiff>`; when holding up traffic on the roads, they typically appear in
+food, along with several :dnd-creature:`mastiffs <Mastiff>`; when holding up traffic on the roads, they typically appear in larger numbers.
-larger numbers.

 **0521**. *Ruined Eld temple* -- An ancient Eldritch temple has recently had its upper dome unearthed, thanks to a rock and mud slide down a hill after a